Topics API: How Privacy Sandbox on Android connects people with ads

 - Topics (this post, on how Google sees ad targeting working)

-There are multiple ways to target people with ads, but many of them have privacy downsides.
+Let’s start by taking a giant step back and thinking about how to do ad targeting in general.
+There are multiple ways to target people with ads, of course, but the problem is that many of them have significant privacy downsides.

 |Targeting methodology||Effectiveness?||Technology requirements||Privacy safe?|